nathancy/Android-OCR/README.md

 ### TextBuddy Android App

-[![Video](http://img.youtube.com/vi/B7KG6iZU-ek/0.jpg)](https://www.youtube.com/watch?v=B7KG6iZU-ek)

 TextBuddy is an Optical Character Recognition (OCR) application to simplify your life by providing the ability to convert any hard copy text into a digital file.
 Instantly scan desired text through the camera to the smartphone clipboard for use in any other external third-party app like messaging or email.
 Easily convert scanned text images or snippets of word fragments into word documents without the hassle of manually writing or typing words again.

+### Video Demonstration

+[![Video](http://img.youtube.com/vi/B7KG6iZU-ek/0.jpg)](https://www.youtube.com/watch?v=B7KG6iZU-ek)

 ### Motivation